codepath/android_guides/Animations.md

 Check out these above to get a deeper understanding of how to create custom and unique transitions.
 In **Android 5.0 and above** the ability for activities to "share elements" was introduced allowing an element in on activity to morph into an element within the child activity.
 Check out our [[Shared Element Activity Transition]] guide for more details.

-#### Changing Default Transitions
+#### Modifying the Default Transitions

-The default entrance and exit animations for activities can be customized as part of the theme by modifying the theme in `res/styles.xml` with a custom `Animation.Activity` stylw:
+The default entrance and exit animations for activities can be customized as part of a theme by modifying `res/styles.xml` with a custom `Animation.Activity` style as shown below:

 ```xml
 <!-- Customize `android:windowAnimationStyle` for theme -->